RCantu92/blockchain-homework/README.md

 ![](https://techcrunch.com/wp-content/uploads/2017/10/gettyimages-844081956.jpg?w=1390&crop=1)

+This document outlines the steps to begin your two-node RivNet blockchain!
+The steps are as follows.

+## Command Line (ie, GitBash and Terminal):

 To initiate the network, you will need to:

 1. Install get and tools.
 Go to https://geth.ethereum.org/downloads/ and install the latest "Geth & Tools" for your operating system.